Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Experiments

 \subsection{Datasets and Experimental Scenarios}

-We construct a challenging benchmark with a balanced ratio of benign to malicious examples, drawing from a diverse mix of text-only and multimodal sources to reflect realistic usage.
-The detailed composition of our training and testing sets is provided in Table \ref{tab:dataset_setup}.
-A critical feature of our evaluation is the strict separation of attack-types.
+We construct a challenging benchmark with a balanced ratio of benign to malicious examples, drawing from a diverse mix of text-only and multimodal sources.
+The composition of our training and testing sets is provided in \cref{tab:dataset_setup}.
+A critical feature of our evaluation is the strict separation of attack types.
 For the JailbreakV-28K dataset, we train on two attack families but test exclusively on a third, held-out attack type.
-This protocol rigorously measures the ability to generalize to novel, unseen attack strategies, preventing data leakage and ensuring a robust assessment.
+This protocol rigorously measures the ability to generalize to unseen attack strategies under distribution shift, preventing data leakage and ensuring a robust assessment.

-\textbf{FLAVA Baseline.} To establish a strong, model-agnostic baseline, we train classifiers on embeddings from FLAVA~\citep{singh2022flava}, a model optimized for general multimodal understanding.
+\textbf{FLAVA Baseline.} To establish a strong, model-agnostic baseline, we train classifiers on embeddings from FLAVA \citep{singh2022flava}, a model optimized for general multimodal understanding.
 This allows us to test a key hypothesis: does effective jailbreak detection require access to the target LVLM's internal reasoning states, which may contain specific \textit{safety-related signals} from pre-existing safety alignment in LLMs?
 We extract the 768-dimensional embeddings and report the best-performing classifiers in our main results (\cref{tab:combined}).
 The unsatisfactory results, compared with KCD and MCD, prove that using target LVLM's internals is essential for detecting malicious behaviors.